antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Tumors and lineages: clustering data
 ---------------------------------------

-For a start we'll investigate two so called "classical" cell lines of Neuroblastoma.
+For a start we'll investigate so called "classical" cell lines of Neuroblastoma tumors.
 How do these profiles relate to cell lines of other tumors?
 Additional data about classical cell lines from other childhood tumors is available in the resources of the scientific community.
 For each publication scientists are required to make their data available in public repositories.
 We can use these in a larger public dataset of other tumor cell lines and see how they relate.

 *Dataset used:*
-* 56 classical cell lines derived from 6 different childhood tumors (Cellline Childhood cancer - ITCC - 86 - MAS5.0 - u133p2)
+* 86 classical cell lines derived from 6 different childhood tumors (Cellline Childhood cancer - ITCC - 86 - MAS5.0 - u133p2)

 *Techniques used:*
 * mRNA Microarray expression